Measuring out-of-time-ordered correlation functions without reversing time evolution: OTOC dynamics in parameter space

 The spin size $J$ influences the OTOC signal through the size of the Hilbert space ($\text{dim}\,\mathcal{H} = 2 J+1$) and the angular uncertainty of the SCS.
 The large uncertainty of small spins (e.g., the experimentally relevant $J = 7/2$~\cite{PhysRevE.98.042206,Nature.579.205}) could potentially destroy any visibility of quantum chaotic behavior.
 Here, we seek to investigate how the trajectory characteristics depend on the spin size~$J$.
 In \fref{figure:OTOCTimeEvolutionPlusSpinDependence}(c) OTOC trajectories originating in the chaotic SCS $\ket{0.6\pi,0}$ (left) and $\ket{0,0}$ (right) are shown for several spin values.
 Both SCS show a dependence of their post-decay mean value on the spin size, which is expected as the Hilbert space dimension grows with $J$.
 In the right panel of \fref{figure:OTOCTimeEvolutionPlusSpinDependence}(c) we see that the periodic partial revivals do not survive into lower spin sizes.

 It is not obvious from \fref{figure:OTOCTimeEvolutionPlusSpinDependence}(c) that the case $J=7/2$ will yield appreciable signatures of quantum chaos due to the low relative visibility of the $F(t)$ signal when compared to higher spin sizes.
-However the eigenvalues of our unitary operator $W_\epsilon(\Omega)$ depend on the angle of rotation $\epsilon$, and we can therefore increase the magnitude of variation of the OTOC $F(t)$ by changing $\epsilon$ post-experiment.
+However, the eigenvalues of our unitary operator $W_\epsilon(\Omega)$ depend on the angle of rotation $\epsilon$ which -- following the discussion in section~\ref{subsection:ChoosingW} -- is tunable post-experiment due to our OTOC measurement protocol not requiring the perturbation $W$ to be applied to the state at all.
+We can therefore increase the magnitude of variation of the OTOC $F(t)$ by changing $\epsilon$ post-experiment.
 This is illustrated in \fref{figure:OTOCTrajectorySeveralAngles} for the chaotic initial SCS $\ket{0.6\pi,0}$, where we have used the experimentally relevant $J = 7/2$~\cite{PhysRevE.98.042206}.
 When $\epsilon$ is increased from $\pi/400$ to $\pi/4$, the OTOC-signal modulation increases and resembles that of larger spins such as $J=41/2$ in \fref{figure:OTOCTimeEvolutionPlusSpinDependence}(b).
 However, the association with the Loschmidt echo protocol assumes a small perturbation, and one should be cautious when drawing conclusions from the larger $\epsilon$ (i.e. lower) curves in \fref{figure:OTOCTrajectorySeveralAngles}(a).
 By inserting $V = \rho_0$ and $W_\epsilon(\Omega)$ into \eqref{eq:ScramblingCommutator} and expanding $W_\epsilon$ to second order in $\epsilon \ll 1$, one may show that $C(t) \approx \epsilon^2 \sigma^2_{J^\prime}(t)$ \cite{NatCommun.10.1581}, where $\sigma^2_{J^\prime}(t) = \braket{J^{\prime\,2}(t)} - \braket{J^\prime(t)}^2$ is the variance of the angular momentum component $J^\prime$ along the $(\theta,\phi)$ direction.
 Figure~\ref{figure:OTOCTrajectorySeveralAngles}(b) illustrates $C(t)/\epsilon^2$ for the same choices of $\epsilon$ as in \fref{figure:OTOCTrajectorySeveralAngles}(a), and we find that for $\epsilon < \pi/6$ the general $C(t)$ dynamics are preserved quite well while still representing the perturbation limit of the Loschmidt echo protocol.